sarat534/LSRE---Sarat-Chandra/Seminars/seminarnotes.md

 	Organizational instability and market turbulence.

-	Simple tools for basic need.
+	Simple tools for a basic need.

 	Requirements dependencies.